Open Rank Extension Educator - Water and Integrated Cropping Systems (Lancaster County)

 The incumbent accepts committee assignments, reporting responsibilities, and other special ad hoc assignments as requested at the administrative unit, college/division, institute, and/or university level.

-Recognizing that diversity within a context of inclusivity enhances creativity, innovation, impact, and a sense of belonging, the Institute of Agriculture and Natural Resources (IANR) and Extension are committed to creating learning, research, Extension programming, and work environments that are inclusive of all forms of human diversity.
-We actively encourage applications from and nominations of individuals from underrepresented groups.
+Recognizing that diversity enhances creativity, innovation, impact, and a sense of belonging, the Institute of Agriculture and Natural Resources (IANR) and Nebraska Extension are committed to creating learning, research, Extension programming, and work environments that are inclusive of all forms of diversity.
+Consistent with the University’s N2025 Strategic Plan, every person and every interaction are treated as important to our collective well-being and our ability to deliver on our mission.

-•Master’s degree required (completed prior to the start date) in Agronomy, Crop Science, Agricultural Mechanization, Agricultural Engineering, or closely related field.
+- Master’s degree required (completed prior to the start date) in Agronomy, Crop Science, Plant Sciences, or closely related field.

-•Field experience in production agriculture with emphasis in cropping systems.
+- Field experience in production agriculture with emphasis on cropping systems.

-•Successful experience in developing financial support for educational programs including securing grants and contracts, as well as cost recovery efforts.
+- Successful experience developing financial support for educational programs including securing grants and contracts, as well as cost recovery efforts.

-•Experience in the development and implementation of social media communication and education, including managing website, blog, Facebook page, and Twitter accounts for a professional organization.
+- Experience in the development and implementation of social media communication and education, including managing websites, blogs, Facebook pages, and Twitter accounts for a professional organization.

 YesHow to Apply: